Frequently Asked Questions

 How is the organization structured and funded?

-PC4HF™ is a non-profit corporation seeking federal 501c3 exemption.
+PC4HS™ is a 501c3 nonprofit corporation.
 It is governed by a voluntary board consisting of school maintenance professionals.
 PC4HS is funded by consortium membership fees and revenue from PC4HS implementations.
 PC4HS consortium membership is open to school facility management, product manufacturers, distributors, building service contractors and others interested in supporting healthy, high performance schools in a budget-constrained environment.

 Is this just another way to sell products to schools?